Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Marathon General Settings Tips for All Players

-• Install Marathon on an SSD to reduce loading and stuttering.
+• Install Marathon on an SSD.

 • Monitor FPS and frametime with in-game tools or MSI Afterburner.